 This means ‘gilded glass’ and, as the name suggests, is the technique of applying gold or other metal leaf to the reverse side of glass.
 This produces a reflective surface on the glass panel, and the overlapping metal leaves and the drying process give rise to beautiful variations in this mirrored surface.
 A wide range of striking verre eglomisé mirror finishes can be achieved when it is combined with either tinted glass or Dominic’s bespoke finishes – or both.

 Antiqued glass supplied by Dominic and his team can be used to great effect in both contemporary styled and vintage-looking interiors.
 Distressed and antiqued mirror glass panels and tiles, both large and small, have been installed in homes, hotels, bars and restaurants all over the world.
 Typical uses include wall panels, table tops, door panels, chimney breasts, clock faces, kitchen splashbacks and shower interiors.
 It is through working on such a wide range of projects that Dominic is continuously inspired to explore different ways of working with mirrored glass.

 Dominic Schuster Ltd offer a complete service from site surveying to delivery and installation, as well as advice on design.
 Every project and every client receives Dominic’s individual attention and every mirror is created as part of a bespoke tailored process.

-Dominic Schuster Ltd are members of BAFRA and LAPADA and continue to repair and restore antique furniture and carry out architectural restoration.
+Dominic Schuster Ltd are members of LAPADA and continue to repair and restore antique furniture and carry out architectural restoration.
 The company specialises in painted furniture, lacquer, gilding and japanning.